 Energy-aware resource allocation and scheduling

 The team is historically involved in resource allocation problems and production scheduling applications.
-Over the years the stakes of such applications have evolved towards a more responsible management of resources, in particular energy resources, inline with the LAAS research axis “ADREAM”.
-In production management (collaboration with FAGOR company), we aim at proposing energy-aware stock management policies.
-The team has contracts with NEXTER to optimize the use of multiple sources of energy in hybrid electric vehicles.
-We also consider power-aware scheduling techniques for embedded systems, scheduling problems under energy production and consumption constraints.
+Over the years the stakes of such applications have evolved towards a more responsible management of resources, in particular energy resources, inline with the LAAS research axis “ENERGY”.
+In production management (collaboration with VOLVO company), we aim at proposing energy-aware inventory management policies.
+The team had contracts with NEXTER to optimize the use of multiple sources of energy in hybrid electric vehicles and a collaboration with EDF to optimize the electricity production in hydrovalleys.
+We also consider power-aware scheduling techniques for embedded systems, data centers and more generally, scheduling problems under energy production and consumption constraints.

 Some publications on energy-aware resource allocation and scheduling